santisbon/reference/Stable-Diffusion.md

 # View contents of the S3 bucket and the mounted dir (should match).
 aws s3 ls s3://$BUCKET
 ll /mnt/sd-data

 # TODO: Build Docker image with Dockerfile and linux environment file

 # Run container with mount source = host dir and target = container dir
 docker run \
---mount type=bind,source=/mnt/sd-data,target=/data,readonly \
+--mount type=bind,source=/mnt/sd-data,target=/data \
 <your-container-image>
 ```

-You're now at the command line on the container.
+Now you are at the command line on a container running on a Linux instance with NVIDIA GPUs and CUDA in the cloud.
 Follow the usage instructions to generate AI images.

 [Learn more about s3fs](https://github.com/s3fs-fuse/s3fs-fuse/blob/master/doc/man/s3fs.1.in)
 [Learn more about canned ACLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#canned-acl)
 [Larn more about cleanup to prevent charges when you're no longer using the instance](https://docs.aws.amazon.com/dlami/latest/devguide/launch-config-cleanup.html)
-Now you have a container running on a Linux instance with NVIDIA GPUs and CUDA in the cloud.
-Connect to it via ssh and follow the steps in the next section as if you were working directly on the Linux machine.

 # Option B - Local deployment